 Consider a random variable x over a finite K-dimensional space .
 The probability mass function in this space can be represented by a K-dimensional vector where and .
 This vector can characterize a multinomial distribution which is defined as:

 Equation can be used to calculate the probability of selecting a category or class among K possible classes.
 In this definition is the number of observations of category.
-Given observations, can be estimated using a maximum likelihood (ML) approach (Sudderth, 2006).distribution, In case of multinomial distribution, this results in empirical frequencies of discrete categories (e.g. for a specific observation the probability of each category can be calculated by dividing the number of samples in that category to the total number of samples):
+Given observations, can be estimated using a maximum likelihood (ML) approach (Sudderth, 2006).
+ML is a point estimate which means it does not estimate the posterior distribution, instead it just estimate an important point (e.g. mean) of this distribution.
+In case of multinomial distribution, the result is empirical frequencies of discrete categories (e.g. for a specific observation the probability of each category can be calculated by dividing the number of samples in that category by the total number of samples):

-However, if the number of data points is not large enough, ML estimation of will have high variancevalue varies around real value by a large amount) and some categories even may have zero probability while in reality they have greater than zero probability and eventually can happen (Estimating zero probability for an event means that event will never happen) of phonemes of phonemesingwill never be observed.
+However, if the number of data points is not large enough, ML estimation of will have high variance (e.g. the estimated value varies around real value by a large amount) and some categories even may have zero probability while in reality they have greater than zero probability and eventually can happen (Estimating zero probability for an event means that event will never happen).

+An example of this problem is the problem of n-gram modeling of phonemes.
+For instance, consider the problem of finding the probability of 3-grams of phonemes occurring in English.
+Given a finite amount of text, many of three grams will never be observed.
 If we model the problem using multinomial distribution and use an ML approach (as discussed above) to estimate the occurrence probabilities the result will contains a lot of zeros or unrealistically small numbers.
-The estimated value for the probability of each 3-gram (parameters in question) will be a point estimate (in this case the mean) of the underlying distribution for these parameters. .
+The estimated value for the probability of each 3-gram (parameters in question) will be a point estimate (in this case the mean) of the underlying distribution for these parameters.

 An alternate approach is to infer using a Bayesian approach (ref, 20xx).
 We should define a prior on in such a way that a posterior inferred by multiplying the prior and likelihoods remain in the same family of distributions.
 In Bayesian statistics, this particular property is named conjugacy (Gelman, 2004) and the prior is called a conjugate prior for the likelihood.
+For example, the conjugate prior for the Gaussian distribution with known covariance is itself a Gaussian distribution.
 For example, consider N Gaussian observations .
 Suppose the covariance matrixis known therefore we can put a normal prior over the mean with meanand covariance.
 This prior is indicated with .
 After observing the N data points the posterior over mean is given by (using Bayes rule):

 In the case of a multinomial distribution, the conjugate distribution is a Dirichlet distribution (Teh, 2010):

-This prior is defined by:

 In this definition is the gamma function and defined by .
 Gamma function is an extension of factorial function to real and complex numbers (Milton et al., 1974). α is a concentration parameter and is proportional to inverse of variance (Teh, 2010).
 Therefore, equation puts a probability distribution over which itself is a probability distribution.

 The mean of Dirichlet Distribution is given by: